 Female Poverty Rate

-The race least likely to be in poverty in Vail is Hispanic, with 0.28% below the poverty level.
+The race least likely to be in poverty in Vail is Other, with NaN% below the poverty level.

 Veteran Poverty Rate